sad-goldfish/Bad-Crunchyroll-CLI/README.md

 ## Requirements
 - Python
 - Cloudscraper
-- Streamlink (Mpv recommended with https://github.com/bloc97/Anime4K, Can be substituted with Mpv + yt-dlp)
+- yt-dlp
+- Mpv (recommended with https://github.com/bloc97/Anime4K, will use yt-dlp hook)
 - Dmenu (Or replace with bemenu if using wayland in `src/stream.sh`)